 As one of the world’s leading swimming nations our top coaches have a wealth of knowledge which has been incorporated into this programme, creating an accessible platform for current and aspiring coaches to learn from them.

-The programme is divided into a set of certificates covering the four main disciplines (swimming, diving, synchronised swimming and water polo) going through three levels from Assistant Coach, Coach to Head Coach.
+The programme is divided into a set of certificates covering the four main disciplines (swimming, diving, synchronised swimming and water polo) going through three levels from Assistant Coach, Coach to Senior Coach.
 These have been developed with experts from British Swimming, the national governing body for swimming, the ASA (Amateur Swimming Association), the IoS, and the British Swimming Coaches Association (BSCA).